iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/4_energy_flows.rst

    * - :math:`r`
      - Energy resources.

-The first level in the above list gives it a special meaning (see section :ref:`_activitiesECT`.
+The first level in the above list gives it a special meaning (see section :ref:`_activitiesECT`).
 Clearly any other combination of identifiers is also possible.

-Another exception ia a level labelled :math`q`, this letter is reserved for stock piles (see section :ref:`_stockpiles`).
+Another exception ia a level labelled :math:`q`, this letter is reserved for stock piles (see section :ref:`_stockpiles`).

 **IMPORTANT:** Generally central production systems should not deliver to the first (demand) level.
 In this case the production of the system would be forced to follow the demand pattern.